csc-training/parallel-prog/openmp/gemv/README.md

 1. Parallelize the gemv routinen.
 Speedup: [add here]
 2. Parallelize make_hilbert_mat routine.
 Speedup: [add here]
 3. Parallelize rest of the loops you can find (note: some of them are implicit in Fortran version).
 Speedup: [add here]

+Note that parallelizing the `gemv` routine in Fortran is tricker than in C.